 Did you drastically change your hairstyle?
 No, still exactly the same as last year.

 Did you go out of the country?
 Yeah, this year, I went to Kalamaki in Zante with Andy and some of his family.
 I'd never met half of them before we went and was a bit nervous, especially when I nearly had to sit away from Andy on the plane (Not the best flyer), but I had such a ball.
 It was so different from my 2011 holiday with the girls but I loved it so much.
 The resort was so relaxing, and I could have stayed there forever.
 We went for two weeks, and I haven't been away for that long in about 12 years, but it still didn't feel like long enough.
 The highlight was me and Andy spending our 1 year anniversary there, and having a go of a horse drawn carraige, and the low point was being sick over the side of a boat with Spanish tourists trying to shove me out of the way so they could take a photo of a shipwreck.
 That boat trip seemed to last forever, and everything made me feel sick, so I ended up plonking myself in between the engine and the boat wall and going asleep.
 Andy told me I looked like a corpse.
+Another low point was when Andy threw me off my lilo and my bikini bottoms descended to the bottom of the pool, but that was hillarious, and at least it wasn't in the sea.
+There were so many moments of that holiday that made me laugh, but I can't write an essay about them all, but hopefully me and Andy are going back in the Summer.

 Us before the 'Fly Fishing' looking entusiastic.